 Are sundecks and porches enclosed underneath?
 Are eaves and overhangs enclosed?
 Clear leaves, trash and other fire hazards away from decks and porches, extend 1/2 inch mesh screen from all overhands down to the ground.
 Enclose all eaves to reduce the hazard.

-Clean out gutters regularly: keep debris ouf of gutters since debris can be ignited by wind-blown embers.
+Clean out gutters regularly.
+Keep debris out of gutters, since debris can be ignited by wind-blown embers.
 If used, gutter covers should be non-combustible.

 Have windows been treated to reduce the risk?
 Dual or triple-paned thermal glass and fire resistant shutters or drapes, help reduce wildfire risk.
-Tempered glass windos and noncombustible awnings can also help reduce your risk.
+Tempered glass windows and noncombustible awnings can also help reduce your risk

 Dealing with the aftermath of a fire event can be a frustrating journey.
 SERVPRO of Palo Alto stands by ready to help you make the fire restoration process as painless as possible.
 If you need us, dial 650-800-3448.